 Technology has been growing at an exponential rate.
-While this means that the market is continuously growing, it also means that the amount of old electronic equipment being thrown away is growing as well.
+While this means that the market is continuously increasing, it also means that the amount of old electronic equipment being thrown away is growing as well.
 Just in California alone, thousands of old phones, computers, printers, copiers, monitors, televisions and more are thrown away and end up in landfills each year.
-Over the years, researchers have realized that the rise of e-waste actually has negative impacts on the earth and on humans as well.
+Over the years, researchers have realized that the rise of e-waste has negative impacts on the earth and humans as well.
 This is why going green has been on the rise.